 Pixpa for Creators

-This one, on the other hand, allows selling physical and digital products and services, i.e. t-shirts, e-books, calendars, workshops, etc. Due to the implementation, you can’t have both (prints and goods) at once.
+This one, on the other hand, allows the selling of physical and digital products and services, i.e. t-shirts, e-books, calendars, workshops, etc. Due to the implementation, you can’t have both (prints and goods) at once.
 So, if you are like me – a commercial photographer (services), workshops teacher (services), selling e-books and selling prints, then you are in trouble.
 Pick what you want to sell more automatically.

 Once you create a free trial, you’ll see the theme selection.
 Just pick what you like best; you’ll be able to change it later.
 Pixpa claims all themes are mobile-friendly and optimized.
 We’ll check it later for some of them.